-The essays by Caroline Reeves and Francesca Piana analyze the visual politics and practices of the Red Cross movement.
-Reeves sketches the history of the Chinese Red Cross from its founding in 1904 during the Russo-Japanese War through its rapid expansion in the Republican period (1911–37), examining how it intersected with earlier philanthropic and representational traditions and how it served populations-in-need, and promoted its work, at home and abroad.
-Reeves argues that the Chinese Red Cross departed from the conventions of earlier Chinese philanthropic iconography; its visual emphasis on efficiency and aid providers, she suggests, “targeted a different set of motivational emotions” than those stimulated by the images of suffering generated in West and remained a useful visual trope under the subsequent Maoist regime.
+The chapters by Caroline Reeves and Francesca Piana analyze the visual politics and practices of the Red Cross movement.
+Reeves sketches the history of the Chinese Red Cross from its founding in 1904 during the Russo-Japanese War through its rapid expansion in the Republican period (1911–37), examining how it intersected with earlier philanthropic and representational traditions, and how it served populations-in-need and promoted its work, at home and abroad.
+Reeves argues that the Chinese Red Cross departed from the conventions of earlier Chinese philanthropic iconography; its visual emphasis on efficiency and aid providers, she suggests, “targeted a different set of motivational emotions” than those stimulated by the images of suffering generated in the West and remained a useful visual trope under the subsequent Maoist regime.

 Francesca Piana explores the International Committee of the Red Cross and its determined adoption of modern communications techniques after the “watershed” of the First World War.
 She argues that the ICRC increasingly used photographs and film to justify its expanding humanitarian mandate and to legitimize its leadership role in the rapidly professionalizing and highly competitive sphere of interwar international humanitarianism.
-Piana explores ICRC decision-making in Geneva as well as the ICRC’s visual production and collaboration in the field, comparing its use of photographic media to that of other organizations, such as the American Red Cross and Save the Children Fund.
+Piana explores ICRC decision making in Geneva as well as the ICRC’s visual production and collaboration in the field, comparing its use of photographic media to that of other organizations, such as the American Red Cross and the Save the Children Fund.

 Heide Fehrenbach explores the question of when humanitarian campaigns came to be dominated by a focus on the symbolic figure of the child.
-Focusing on a diverse set of actors in Britain, Europe, and the United States from the late 19th century through the Second World War, she traces emerging conventions of child-centered humanitarian photography in relation to other photographic genres and practices – such as family portraiture, ethnographic photography, advertising, and photojournalism.
-Her essay examines the political valences of child-centered imagery and the extent to which it became a shared cultural strategy across media formats and political-ideological camps; she concludes by posing the question of whether the “humanitarian eye” that developed during this extended period was a gendered one.
+Focusing on a diverse set of actors in Britain, Europe, and the United States from the late nineteenth century through the Second World War, she traces emerging conventions of child-centered humanitarian photography in relation to other photographic genres and practices – such as family portraiture, ethnographic photography, advertising, and photojournalism.
+Her chapter examines the political valences of child-centered imagery and the extent to which it became a shared cultural strategy across media formats and political-ideological camps; she concludes by posing the question of whether the “humanitarian eye” that developed during this extended period was a gendered one.

-Silvia Salvitici analyzes the rich photographic collection of the United Nations Relief and Rehabilitation Administration (UNRRA), the UN agency in charge of assisting victims of “German barbarism” in the aftermath of World War II.
+Silvia Salvatici analyzes the rich photographic collection of the United Nations Relief and Rehabilitation Administration, the United Nations (UN) agency in charge of assisting victims of “German barbarism” in the aftermath of World War II.
 In providing an account of UNRRA’s international humanitarian activities, its Public Information Division relied heavily on images and on the services of professional photojournalists active during the war.
 Salvatici explores the pictorial recurrence of certain types of recipients such as children, mothers, and refugees, as well as strategies of self-depiction by the organization.
-Her analysis of UNRRA suggests both continuities with earlier iconographic practices, as well as innovative departures after 1945.
-Thomas David and Davide Rodogno examine the visual politics of the World Health Organization (WHO) through the lens of its magazine W.H.O.
+Her analysis of UNRRA suggests both continuities with earlier iconographic practices as well as innovative departures after 1945.
+Davide Rodogno and Thomas David examine the visual politics of the World Health Organization through the lens of its magazine W.H.O.
 Newsletter, which began publication in 1949 and was rechristened World Health after 1958.
 Although the politics of the organization were not, strictly speaking, humanitarian, the narratives presented in its magazine were.
 This tension, and the rationale for editorial choices, are a central consideration.
 The authors examine how technological and technical assistance narratives interacted with humanitarian narratives and how photography – and prominent photojournalists – were employed to legitimize the WHO and its activities, render them a topic of public interest, and corroborate its successes.